 If You Give Your Child Up for Adoption, Can You Still Have Contact with Them?

-Will I see my baby after giving them up for adoption?
+- “Will I see my baby after giving them up for adoption?”

-- “If you give your child up for adoption, can you still have contact with them?
+- “If you give your child up for adoption, can you still have contact with them?”

 Many women inexperienced with the process of adoption wonder about what happens after they place their child with an adoptive family, so questions about post-adoption contact are common.
 After all, many people still think of an outdated version of secretive, closed adoptions — in which a mother and her child share no contact or information after the adoption is complete.

-This means if you give your baby up for adoption, you can see him or her again — and you can have a meaningful, positive relationship with your child as they grow up with their adoptive parents.
+This means if you “give your baby up” for adoption, you can see him or her again — and you can have a meaningful, positive relationship with your child as they grow up with their adoptive parents.

-Not only are you allowed to see children you place for adoption, but this post-adoption contact is encouraged by adoption professionals.
-Having a relationship with your child and their adoptive parents helps your child develop a strong, positive identity as an adoptee and will be integral in answering any questions they have growing up.
+Not only are you allowed to see the child you place for adoption, but this post-adoption contact is encouraged by adoption professionals.
+Having a relationship with your child and their adoptive parents can help your child develop a strong, positive identity as an adoptee and will answer any questions they have grown up.

-But, how do you give a baby up for adoption and still keep in contact?
+But, how do you “give a baby up” for adoption and still keep in contact?
 What does this relationship look like?

 At its most general, open adoption is any adoption in which a birth mother and her child’s adoptive parents share contact.
 Open adoption contact can occur before, during and after the adoption process, and the type of contact shared is always determined by the preferences of the mother placing her child for adoption.
 What kind of open adoption you want will be determined in your adoption plan, which your adoption specialist will always help you create.